AndreasMadsen/trace/README.md

 **Trace only works with node.js v4 and newer.**

-**Know issue:** Some are expericing issues in node.js v7, this is due to a V8 update.
-Follow progress at: https://github.com/nodejs/node/issues/8216
+**Know issue:** Some are expericing issues in node.js v6.4 and v7.
+We are currently investigating, follow progress at: https://github.com/nodejs/node/issues/8216

 ## How